Email-Analysis-Toolkit/command-injection-tester/README.md

 # Command Injection Tester

-The `command_injection_tester.py` script allows for straightforward testing of email servers for the command injection vulnerability in SMTP, POP3, and IMAP.
+The `command_injection_tester.py` script allows for straightforward testing of email servers for the STARTTLS command injection vulnerability in SMTP, POP3, and IMAP.

 ## Usage